 About lace | heart | art challenge

 And because inspiration is never far from love, the idea of a bobbin lace challenge was born.
-The “lace|heart|art” international challenge and online exhibition, in memory of Barb, will offer one simple heart pattern every year and invite lacemakers around the world to fill it with colours and love.
+The lace|heart|art international challenge and online exhibition, in memory of Barb, offers one simple heart pattern every year and invites lacemakers around the world to fill it with colours and love.

-We would like to invite all of you, lacemakers around the world, to participate, and transform our first Heart pattern into your original Lace Art.
+We would like to invite all of you, lacemakers around the world, to participate, and transform our free Heart patterns into your original lace art.

 1st International Challenge information kit